 Create a fleet of paper aeroplanes and encourage your children to decorate them before holding paper plane races.

 See which plane can go the farthest, reach a target, or just looks the best.

 One of the easiest things to do at home is to enjoy a good book.

-Pop to the library and get a bevvy of new titles, spread them out in a comfy spot in your home, with cosy blankets and pillows, put some relaxing music on in the background and provide drinks and snacks to enjoy an indulgent day of imagination and reading.
+Pop to the library/download some books and get a bevvy of new titles, spread them out in a comfy spot in your home, with cosy blankets and pillows, put some relaxing music on in the background and provide drinks and snacks to enjoy an indulgent day of imagination and reading.

 Later in the day, you can choose a movie inspired by literature to break it up a little.

 Inflate a few balloons and tell your children that the balloons cannot touch the floor and go!